neversakura/DM.jl/docs/src/index.md

 ## General Concepts

-DM.jl module is built around the concepts of `Parameter Set`, `Task` and `Data Entry`.
-A `Parameter Set` is defined as a set of parameter names with the corresponding formatters.
-For example, if we want to run a simulation which depends on parameters `alpha` and `beta` and store the results for different `alpha`, `beta` values,  we'd like to store the actual datasets to a location uniquely determined by the parameters' names and values.
-In the case of scientific computing, where the value of parameters are often specified by (floating point) numbers, it is reasonable to use the string representation of those numbers to specify the location of the actual datasets.
+`DM.jl` is a hierarchy-model database management system (DBMS) built upon [Hierarchical Data Format](https://www.hdfgroup.org/) (HDF).
+It combines the filesystem and HDF5 file into a single hierarchy structure.
+The path to a specific dataset is determined by a set of parameters and their corresponding values.
+Consider an example where we need to a simulation with different choices of internal parameters `alpha` and `beta`.
+We'd like to store the actual datasets to a location uniquely determined by the parameters' names (`alpha` and `beta`) and the corresponding values.
+For instance, `./alpha=1.0_beta=2.0/data.h5` and `./alpha=1.0_beta=1.5/data.h5` store the simulation results for different `beta` values.

+## Parameter Set
+In the case of scientific computing, the values of parameters are often specified by (floating point) numbers.
+To use the corresponding string representation of those numbers, we need to first define the rules to .
+A `Parameter Set` is defined as a set of parameter names with the corresponding formatters (template strings).
 The following code block
 ```julia
   julia> activate_param_set("alpha"=>"%.2f", "beta"=>"%d")
 ```